 Beech trees, belonging to the Fagus genus, are majestic trees that have smooth gray bark and vibrant foliage.
 They are a popular choice for parks and large landscapes due to their grandeur and shade.

 Bark Texture and Appearance: The bark of the beech tree is one of its most distinguishing features.
 It is smooth to the touch and has a light gray hue.
 Unlike many other trees, the bark remains relatively smooth even as the tree matures.
 This smooth texture often serves as a canvas in nature, with lichens and mosses occasionally adorning it.
-The bark’s consistent texture and color make it easily identifiable in forests, standing out among trees with rougher or more textured barks.
+The bark’s consistent texture and color make it easily identifiable in forests, standing out among other trees with rougher or more textured barks.

 Growth Habit and Foliage: Beech trees are native to temperate regions of North America, Europe, and Asia.
 They can grow impressively tall, ranging between 40 to 70 feet, with their crown spreading up to 40 feet in width.
 Beech trees thrive in USDA hardiness zones 4 through 9.
 They prefer well-draining soils and can tolerate various soil types, from sandy to clayey.
 The leaves of the beech tree are another point of admiration.
 They are alternately arranged on branches, elliptical in shape, with toothed margins and straight, parallel veins.
 In the fall, beech leaves turn a golden bronze, adding a touch of autumnal beauty to the landscape.